Corporate Sustainability

 |

-Functional Committees
+※Functional Committees

-To effectively enhance the functions of the Board of Directors, develop supervisory functions and strengthen management mechanisms, CWE has established the “Compensation Committee” and “Audit Committee” under the Board, based on their authorities and functions.
+To effectively enhance the functions of the Board of Directors, develop supervisory functions and strengthen management mechanisms, CWE has established the “Compensation Committee, ” “Audit Committee” and “Sustainable Development Committee” under the Board, based on their authorities and functions.
 These committees are designed to ensure the effective implementation of independent supervision and checks and balances mechanisms, and to ensure that all resolutions and actions of the Board are duly reported and discussed.
 If a proposal involves any conflict of interest with a director or the legal entity they represent, the director must recuse themselves to uphold the best interests of stakeholders.

 Additionally, an administrative audit unit, the "Audit Office," has been set up.
 Its responsibility is to audit and evaluate the reliability and effectiveness of the Company's internal control system.
 The Audit Office regularly reports audit results and provides improvement recommendations to the Audit Committee to promote the Company's effective operations.